 So, the next time you need a quick treat to take somewhere or to munch on for your own enjoyment, give this Never Fail Brownies recipe a try.
 Really, it takes me 10 minutes to get these in the oven!

 I know what you're thinking - yes, I did time myself!
 I wasn't going to just tell you a time and then not follow it up with the facts.

 OK, so I might be a bit obsessive compulsive about all this.
 But, I am always looking for ways to make tasks more efficient - what else does the mom of a large family have to do?

-Yes, a boxed brownie mix might be a little bit faster to make.
-But you also have all the unnecessary added ingredients in that convenient box!
+So, while a boxed brownie mix might be a little bit faster to make, I prefer homemade.
+By using this easy brownie recipe, you don't have any unnecessary ingredients.

 Final Thoughts On Making The Best Brownies

 Brownies are a treat at our house.
 We don't always enjoy little treats on a regular basis (I try to stick to the 80/20 Rule), but this is one I definitely don't mind having more regularly.
-As I’ve said before, it’s the timing (or lack thereof) of this recipe that I really appreciate.
 When a treat doesn't take forever to make, you want to make it more often!

 And I have to admit, I love to eat the batter - shhhh, don't tell the children!